Beyond Linear Probes: Dynamic Safety Monitoring for Language Models: Additional ablation studies

 \subsection{Progressive training ablations}

-We first perform additional ablations on the proposed progressive training scheme, across all $4$ models, on both datasets.
+We first perform additional ablations on the proposed progressive training scheme, across all $4$ models, WildGuardMix, and auxiliary BeaverTails datasets.

 We show the F1 scores evaluating truncated models with and without the proposed progressive training in \cref{fig:app:abl:prog-1,fig:app:abl:prog-2}.
 As can be seen, the proposed progressive scheme leads to truncated models performing much better than with regular training.